ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * The CloudSystem includes automation to disable inactive accounts after 45 days.
 * The CloudSystem leverages Azure AD Privileged Identity Management (PIM) to provide Just-in-time administration.
 * Changes to privileged accounts and groups are logged in the Azure AD Audit Log.
-* Intune configures an AppLocker blacklist to prevent administrators from launching web browsers and email clients.
+* Intune configures an AppLocker blocklist to prevent administrators from launching web browsers and email clients.
 * Azure AD logs are forwarded to a Log Analytics workspace for long-term secure retention.
 * The CloudSystem provides emergency access or ‘break-glass’ accounts to be used in emergency situations to restore access to an environment or tenant.
 * The CloudSystem provides Microsoft Cloud App Security (MCAS) policy monitoring to monitor the activity of the break-glass accounts.